pantor/frankx/README.md

   </a>
 </p>

 Frankx is a high-level motion library (both C++ and Python) for the Franka Emika Panda robot.
-It adds a Python wrapper for the [libfranka](https://frankaemika.github.io/docs/libfranka.html) library, replacing of course the real-time parts with higher-level motion commands.
+It adds a Python wrapper around [libfranka](https://frankaemika.github.io/docs/libfranka.html), while replacing necessary real-time programming with higher-level motion commands.
+As frankx focuses on making real-time trajectory generation easy, it allows the robot to react to unforeseen events.

 ## Installation

-Frankx is based on [libfranka](https://github.com/frankaemika/libfranka) (v.0.6.0), [Reflexxes](http://reflexxes.ws) as a real-time trajectory-generator, [Eigen](https://eigen.tuxfamily.org) (v3.3.7) for transformation calculations and [pybind11](https://github.com/pybind/pybind11) (v2.4.0) for the Python bindings.
-Make sure to have these dependencies installed, then you can install frankx via
+Frankx is based on [libfranka](https://github.com/frankaemika/libfranka), [Reflexxes](http://reflexxes.ws) as a trajectory-generator, [Eigen](https://eigen.tuxfamily.org) for transformation calculations and [pybind11](https://github.com/pybind/pybind11) for the Python bindings.
+Make sure to have these dependencies installed, then you can build and install frankx via

 ```bash
 mkdir -p build